rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 ```

 That takes the containers, images, volumes, and cluster with it, so there's
 nothing to carry across.
-Then uninstall Alpha 1 and install Alpha 2.
-It sits
+Then install Alpha 2 over it; there's nothing to
-alongside Rancher Desktop 1.x without touching it, though only one of them can
+uninstall first.
+It sits alongside Rancher Desktop 1.x without touching it,
-run at a time.
+though only one of them can run at a time.

 On Windows, the Virtual Machine tab shows the CPU and memory controls, but
 WSL2 ignores both.
 Set them in `.wslconfig` until we sort that out.